1987–88 Port Vale F.C. season: Third Division

 Rumours of a Rudge exit from Vale Park came after Alan Oakes quit in protest after being demoted to youth coach, and 'taskmaster' Mike Pejic was promoted in his place.
-Nevertheless, he signed Gary Ford from Leicester City for £36,000, whilst Pearson had his contract cancelled by mutual consent.
+Nevertheless, he signed winger Gary Ford from Leicester City for £36,000, whilst Pearson had his contract cancelled by mutual consent.
+Ford made his debut in a "bitterly disappointing" 1–0 defeat to Chesterfield.
 Michael Cole also arrived on loan from Ipswich Town.
-Rudge switched from a formation of 4–4–2 to 4–3–3 and only one defeat followed in the next thirteen league games.
+Rudge switched from a formation of 4–4–2 to 4–3–3 and only one defeat followed in the next 13 league games.
 As Barnes returned to Manchester, Richard O'Kelly was transferred to Walsall.
-Cole was replaced by another loanee Dean Holdsworth (from Watford), who found greater success with Vale.
-However Gary Hamson was forced to retire through injury.
+Cole was replaced by another loanee in 19-year-old Dean Holdsworth (from Watford), who found greater success with Vale.
+However, Gary Hamson was forced to retire through injury.

+On 13 February, Vale won 2–0 at home to Grimsby Town despite Ray Walker being sent off for stamping on a Grimsby defender's head – he was later fined £150 for bringing the game into disrepute.
+On 26 March, the team recorded a 2–1 victory over third-placed Walsall, and then thrashed Doncaster Rovers with five goals without reply the following week.
 A 5–0 win over Doncaster Rovers on 2 April helped the Vale into tenth place, giving Vale a faint hope of reaching the play-offs.
 Vale ended the season poorly however, winning just two of their final nine games.

 They finished in eleventh place with 65 points, ten points short of play-off contenders Bristol City.
 Top-scorers Beckford and Riley had managed ten goals each, just four more than Jones had done in his eight games.
-Ray Walker was honoured with the club's Player of the Year award and was selected for the PFA's Third Division team of the year.
+Ray Walker was honoured with the club's Player of the Year award and was selected for the PFA's Third Division Team of the Year.

 Finances

 On the financial side, the cup run and sale of Jones had raised a record profit of £410,239.
 Match receipts had increased by 67% to £380,387, whilst advertising and broadcast revenues had more than doubled to £157,861.
-The club's shirt sponsors were ABC Minolta Copiers.
 The wage bill had also fallen to £367,836.
 Three players were given free transfers at the season's end: Kevin Steggles (Bury Town), Chris Banks (Exeter City), and Paul Maguire (Northwich Victoria).